ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 ### Format of pka and pkb

-Each pka or pkb is in this format:
+The pka and pkb fields are in this format:

     atoms:value

+where "atoms" is the number of atoms and "value" is the dissociation constant value.
 Multiple pkas or pkbs are separated by a semicolon.
 For example, this is the pka for NAD:

     17:1.8;18:2.56;6:12.32;25:11.56;35:13.12